OutOfOrder/multidb/README.markdown

 ## Requirements

-* Ruby 1.9.3 or later.
+* Ruby 2.2 or later.
-* ActiveRecord 3.0 or later.
-(Earlier versions can use the gem version 0.1.10.)
+* ActiveRecord 4.0 or later.
+(Earlier versions can use the gem version 0.1.13 for Rails 3.2 and 0.1.10 for older version)

 ## Comparison to other ActiveRecord extensions